tewarid/dotnet-tools/README.md

 Interactive MQTT client based on the [MQTTnet](https://github.com/chkr1011/MQTTnet) library.

+## Network Route Tool

+Interactive client to add, view, and delete IP v4 routes on Windows.
+Requires administrative privilege.

 ## Notification Tool

 A tool used to show a notification to be reminded of something such as blinking your eyes.

-## Route Tool

-Interactive client to add, view, and delete IP v4 routes on Windows.
-Requires PowerShell.
-Requires administrative privilege.

 ## Serial Tool